Dyeing: Selection of dyes

 The selection of the appropriate dyes is most important because any given dye does not apply to every type of fiber.
 Dyes are classified according to many parameters, such as chemical structure, affinity, application method, desired colour fastness i.e. resistance to washing, rubbing, and light.
 The properties may vary with different dyes.
 The selection of dye depends on the objective in dyeing and affinity (to which material is to be dyed).
-Fastness of color largely depends upon the molecular size of the dyes and the sloubility.
+Fastness of color largely depends upon the molecular size of the dyes and the solubility.
 Larger molecular size serves better washing fastness results.

 Indigo dyes have a poor wash and rubbing fastness on denim (cotton), so they are used to produce washed-down effects on fabrics.
 In contrast, vat or reactive dyes are applied to cotton to achieve excellent washing fastness.

 The next important criterion for selecting dyes is the assessment of hazards to human health and the environment.
 There are many dyes especially disperse dyes that may cause allergic reactions to some individuals, and the negative impact on the environment.
 There are national and international standards and regulations which need to comply.